August - September

 The project was successfully presented in Europe and Kenya, followed by a month-long programme of exhibitions, workshops and discussions between Swiss and Kenyan artists at the Swiss Foundation of Espace de la Grenette.
 The aim of which was to critically reflect on current-day reinterpretations of benga music, and resulted in the publication of a book of essays based on the exchange.

-For their upcoming residency in Nairobi from August 19th to the 9th of September 2019 supported by Pro Helvetia Johannesburg, FLEE will launch their book of essays, Benga: A Kenyan Kaleidoscope, supported by a programme of workshops and encounters for East African and Swiss music producers.
+For their upcoming residency in Nairobi from 19 August to 9 September 2019 supported by Pro Helvetia Johannesburg, FLEE will launch their book of essays, Benga: A Kenyan Kaleidoscope, supported by a programme of workshops and encounters for East African and Swiss music producers.
 The main objectives of the events will be to raise awareness of the economic value of new forms of contemporary music from East Africa as well as enhance opportunities for exchange between young musicians from East Africa and Switzerland.

 A short documentary will also be produced based on the residency.
 In collaboration with several international and local partners, the residency will conclude with a performance at the Nyege Nyege Festival.